aaronjasso/Femap-Make-Laminate-Properties-from-Layups/README.md

 # Instructions
 ### 1. Define at least one layup and run this program.

-### 2. Choose layups which layups to process.
+### 2. Choose which layups to process.
 Note that all layups are listed, whether or not they're already used in any property cards.

 ![Choose Layups](images/choose.png)

 ### 3. If any properties exist with the same IDs as the chosen layups, a dialog will appear prompting you to choose how to handle this ID conflict.
 The list contains the properties with conflicting IDs.

-`If no conflicts are detected, the program skips to step 4`
+If no conflicts are detected, the program skips to step 4

 ![ID Conflict Resolution](images/conflict.png)